The averaging of non-local Hamiltonian structures in Whitham's method: Some general properties of the non-local brackets.

-and the symmetric (view the skew-symmetry of the bracket and the function $\nu (x-y)$) finite-dimensional constant 2-form which describes their couplings in the non-local part of (\ref{nonlocbr}).
-So we can write it in the canonical form according to its signature after some linear transformation of the flows ${\hat {\tilde S}}_{(k)}$ with constant coefficients.
+and a symmetric (view the skew-symmetry of the bracket and the function $\, \nu (x-y)$) finite-dimensional constant 2-form, which describes their couplings in the non-local part of (\ref{nonlocbr}).
+So, we can write it in the canonical form according to its signature after some linear transformation of the flows $\, {\tilde {\bf S}}_{(k)}$ and $\, {\tilde {\bf T}}_{(k)}$ with constant coefficients.

-We should also define in every case the functional space where we consider the action of the Hamiltonian operator (\ref{canform}) and this can depend on the concrete situation.
-The most natural thing is to consider the functional space $\varphi(x)$ and the algebra of functionals $I[\varphi]$ such that their variational derivatives multiplied by the flows $S_{(k)}(\varphi,\varphi_{x},\dots)$ give us the rapidly decreasing functions as $|x| \rightarrow \infty$.
-Here we shall use the functionals of type
+We should also define in every case the functional space where we consider the action of the Hamiltonian operator (\ref{canform}) and this can depend on a concrete situation.
+The most natural thing is to consider the functional space $\varphi(x)$ and the algebra of functionals $I[\varphi]$, such that their variational derivatives, multiplied by the flows $\, S_{(k)}(\varphi,\varphi_{x},\dots)$, give us rapidly decreasing functions as $|x| \rightarrow \infty$.
+Below we will use the functionals of the type

-where $q_{p}(x)$ are arbitrary smooth functions with compact supports to get all the properties of the bracket (\ref{canform}) and for the other functionals used in the considerations we shall assume that they have the compatible with the bracket (\ref{canform}) form in the sense discussed above.
+where $q_{p}(x)$ are arbitrary smooth functions with compact supports, to examine the properties of the bracket (\ref{canform}).
+For all the other functionals used in the considerations we will assume that they have a compatible with the bracket (\ref{canform}) form in the sense discussed above.